DP-3T/dp3t-sdk-android/EXPOSURE_NOTIFICATION_API_USAGE.md

 ## Detecting Exposure

-For a contact to be counted as a possible exposure it must be longer than e certain number of minutes on a certain day.
+For a contact to be counted as a possible exposure it must be longer than a certain number of minutes on a certain day.
 The current implementation of the EN-framework does not expose this information.
 Our way to overcome this limitation is to pass the published keys for each day individually to the framework.

 To check for exposure on a given day (we check the past 10 days) we need to call exposureNotificationClient.provideDiagnosisKeys().
 This method has three parameters: